mundorum/oid/src/base/README.md

 * `properties`: properties to be attached to the component
   * `default`: default value assigned to the property in the beginning
 * `template`: HTML/SVG/XML template to render
-* `notify`: list of the notices treated by handled by the component
+* `receive`: list of the notices treated by handled by the component
-  * *array format*: lists only the supported notices, automatically mapped to  notifyNotice handler
+  * *array format*: lists only the supported notices, automatically mapped to  `handleNotice` handler
   * *object format*: lists the supported notices and the respective handler